aloisdg/aloisdg-blog/posts/pet-project-interview.md

 <sup>7</sup> Most companies I know doesn't check if a candidate use git, a ci/cd pipeline, code coverage tool, *etc.* Now a candidate can show it!

 <sup>8</sup> Most companies I know doesn't check writing skills.
 Documentation skills are scarced.
 If both public and private documentation tends to be limited, a short one is better than nothing.
-The pet project may be documented, it is quite rare that coding test is.
+The personal project may be documented, it is quite rare that coding test is.

 <sup>9</sup> This step is to assert technical skill, not soft ones.
 If the candidate's project has some traction, you may see how the candidate deals with issues, answers to question, reviews pull requests, etc. This can be great to look for.